Bob Brenly: Arizona Diamondbacks (2001–2004)

 With veteran stars such as Luis Gonzalez, Randy Johnson, and Curt Schilling, expectations were good for the team to win when they still had a chance to do so.
 The Diamondbacks won 92 games in his rookie season, finishing two games ahead of the San Francisco Giants, the defending NL West champion.
 In the 2001 National League Division Series, they played against the St. Louis Cardinals.
 The two teams split the first four games before Arizona won on a walk-off by Tony Womack for their first postseason series win.
-In the 2001 National League Championship Series against the Atlanta Braves, they split the first two games against each other before they rolled the next three games over Atlanta (with Schilling and Johnson winning three of the four games) to clinch the National League pennant.
+In the 2001 National League Championship Series against the Atlanta Braves, they split the first two games against each other before they rolled the next three games over Atlanta (with Schilling and Johnson winning two of the three games) to clinch the National League pennant.
 In the 2001 World Series, they were matched against the New York Yankees, who had won the last three World Series matchups and were looking for a four-peat with heavy odds in their favor.
 As per the tradition of the time for home-field advantage in the World Series having the National League host in odd-number years, Arizona hosted the first two games.
-They outscored the Yankees 13-1 in those games with Johnson and Schilling coming through with decisive victories.
-When the Series shifted to New York, Brenly's team dealt with adversity.
+They outscored the Yankees 13–1 in those games with Johnson and Schilling coming through with decisive victories.

+When the Series shifted to New York, Brenly's team dealt with adversity, with some of it coming at the hands of Brenly.
 Game 3 saw them held to three hits and one run while New York narrowly won.
 Schilling was sent out for Game 4, but it was the bullpen that proved noteworthy.
 With a two-run lead in the eighth inning, closer Byung-hyun Kim was sent out by Brenly to pitch not only the 8th but also the 9th inning.
 He had a clean 8th, but the lineup in the 9th proved his undoing.
 Paul O'Neill got on base with one out before Tino Martinez lined a home run to tie the game and send it to extras.
-Kim was sent out for another inning to try and preserve the tie, but Derek Jeter hit a two-out walk-off home run to tie the series.
-For Game 5, Brenly went to Miguel Batista, who hadn't pitched in twelve days, to the mound.
-He had a scoreless 7.2 inning performance, and the Diamondbacks lead 2-0 into the 9th inning.
-Brenly sent out Byung-hyun Kim to try and save the game despite what happened the previous night.
+Kim was sent out for another inning to try to preserve the tie, but Derek Jeter hit a two-out walk-off home run to tie the series; in total, he had thrown 61 pitches.
+For Game 5 on the following day, Brenly went to Miguel Batista, who hadn't pitched in twelve days, to the mound as the starter.
+He had a scoreless 7 2/3 inning performance, and the Diamondbacks had a 2–0 lead going into the 9th inning.
+Brenly sent out Kim to try to save the game despite what happened the previous night.
 With two outs and a runner on, Scott Brosius hit a home run to tie the game and send it to extras.
-In the 12th, the Yankees walked the game off on a RBI single to send the Yankees one victory away from a title going into Arizona.
-In Game 6, the Diamondbacks rode Johnson to a dominant victory 15-2 before Schilling was sent out to try and win the Series in the 7th game, once again pitching on three days rest.
-When Schilling was taken out after trailing 2-1 in the 7th, Brenly put in Batista to get a crucial out before putting in Johnson (104 pitches the night before) to get outs in the 8th and 9th inning.
+In the 12th, the Yankees walked the game off on an RBI single to send the Yankees one victory away from a title going into Arizona.
+In Game 6, the Diamondbacks rode Johnson to a dominant victory 15–2 before Schilling was sent out to try to win the Series in the 7th game, once again pitching on three days' rest.
+Schilling allowed one run through seven innings on 90 pitches while Brenly allowed him to hit for himself in the bottom of the 7th and even pitch the 8th inning.
+Alfonso Soriano proceeded to hit a leadoff home run in the 8th that gave New York the lead.
+Brenly put in Batista to get a crucial out before putting in Johnson (who had thrown 104 pitches the night before) to get outs in the 8th and 9th inning.
 A 9th inning rally would end with Gonzalez lining a soft shot into the outfield to deliver a championship for Arizona.